Larval Lobster Survey

 Four larval lobster stages

-Lobsters hatch from eggs and develop through these four larval stages before settling on the sea floor.
+Newly hatched lobster larvae molt sequentially through these four stages before settling onto the sea floor.

 Background: